Ever had a clogged head? Or a holding tank that couldn’t get completely pumped out?

 What we recommend is pour 8 ounces (1 cup) of product down your toilet, followed by 3 cups of warm water.
 Make sure the water is warm and not hot.
 Then just let it sit in your toilet for 30 minutes and after the time is up go ahead and flush.

 During the 30 minutes the bacteria is growing and reproducing, so by the time you flush the bacteria will have had enough time to multiply so that they can coat your drains.
 In that way it should eat away whatever is clogging your pipe and will continue to keep it clean.

 She added that if your sink or shower have common hoses with the toilet (unusual but some do), you can mix up another 8 ounces (1 cup) of Marine Digest-It with 3 cups of warm water and put it down the second drain to work two sides at once as clogs often happen where two hoses are joined.I’m thinking that this is pretty good stuff to have on board.
 I mean, it does the work of a holding tank deodorizer, plus makes pump outs more complete, is good to have on hand in case of a clog and works without chemicals?
 I particularly like the “no chemicals” part if you direct discharge when offshore.

 A 32-ounce bottle costs $12.95 and will treat a 40-gallon tank 16 times — basically less than a dollar a time — or will work on 4 hose clogs.

 Unique Products offers a money-back guarantee.
-You can buy Marine Digest-It directly from them or on Amazon.
+You can buy Marine Digest-It directly from them (Update: the Marine Digest-It product is not available from Unique Products directly.
+But you can search their site for retailers.
+Or buy on Amazon.
 You may find it at Ace, Do-It Best and Tru Value hardware stores in marine areas (not all stores carry it).